-Applicants for MSC Teacher Training course are expected to have to have previously taken the MSC Training as a participant, have an established personal meditation practice, and have experience teaching meditation in-group settings.
-To receive MSC “teacher qualification” (see below), graduates of the Teacher Training are also expected to receive supervision for at least one 8-week MSC program, either by co-facilitating with a certified MSC teacher or through online consultation.
+Applicants for MSC Teacher Training course are REQUIRED to have to have previously taken the MSC Training as a participant (in either the 8-week or 5-day intensive format), have an established personal meditation practice, and have experience teaching meditation in group settings.
+To receive MSC "teacher qualification" (see below), graduates of the Teacher Training are also expected to receive supervision for at least one 8-week MSC program, either by co-facilitating with a certified MSC teacher or through online consultation.

 Participation in this teacher training is subject to approval by the teacher trainers.
 The prerequisites for taking the MSC Teacher Training are:

 Upon submission of your registration, you will be asked to write and email a short essay (less than two pages), including your:

 Should your essay or qualifications not be accepted for admittance, a full refund will be granted.